-Neuromonitoring was formed on August 25, 2015 in Colorado and currently has multiple wholly-owned subsidiaries.
+Neuromonitoring was formed on August 25, 2015, in Colorado and currently has multiple wholly-owned subsidiaries.
 The Company's services are sold in the United States, directly through the Company.

-Networks was formed on November 7, 2016 in Colorado and holds varying ownerships interests in numerous Provider Network Entities ("PE"), which are professional IONM entities.
+Networks was formed on November 7, 2016, in Colorado and holds varying ownerships interests in numerous Provider Network Entities ("PE"), which are professional IONM entities.
 These entities are accounted for under the equity method of accounting.
 Additionally, Networks manages other PEs that Networks does not have an ownership interest and charges those PEs a management fee.
+The Company has been actively terminating these arrangements since 2022.